Vijayaraghavan

-Narayanapillai Vijayaraghavan (born 12 January 1950), known mononymously as Vijayaraghavan, is an Indian actor who predominantly works in Malayalam cinema.
+Narayana Pillai Vijayaraghavan (born 12 January 1950), known mononymously as Vijayaraghavan, is an Indian actor who predominantly works in Malayalam cinema.
 He is known for his character roles.
 He is the son of drama and cinema artist N. N. Pillai.

 Early life and family

 Vijayaraghavan was born on 12 January 1950 to N. N. Pillai and Chinnamma at Kuala Lumpur, Federation of Malaya, where his father worked as an Estate Manager.
 He has two sisters Sulochana and Renuka.
 He had his primary education from Govt.
 High School, Kudamaloor.

 Personal life

 He is married to Anitha (Suma) on 21 August 1978 and they have 2 sons.
 The elder son, Jinadevan is a businessman and is married to Rakhi.
 The younger son, Devadevan is in film industry.
 He is settled at Olassa, Kottayam district, Kerala.